Preparing For A Disciplinary Meeting

 Make sure you prepare a written statement for the disciplinary meeting.
 It is always better to gather your thoughts and be able to take your time drafting your statement at home, rather than try and remember everything you want to say under pressure at the disciplinary meeting.
 Gather as much evidence and information as you can in support of your version of events.
 If you don’t have access to the documents you need, ask your employer for them.
 Also, if you can, get character references and add these to your evidence.

 It is always better to attend and take a colleague or Trade Union Adviser with you.
 You should also ask to record the meeting to avoid any dispute at a later date about what was said.
 Make sure you submit your written statement and your evidence to the meeting (and that your employer records you doing so).

 If you disagree with the outcome of your disciplinary you should appeal.
 If you don’t appeal, any decision will be part of your personnel record and it is difficult to try and challenge these decisions at a later date.
 In addition, if you are dismissed and your claim is determined by an Employment Tribunal, they will expect you to have exhausted all internal appeals and can reduce any compensation if you have failed to do so.

 Lincs Law Employment Solicitors Can Help You

 I have helped hundreds of clients pursue their claims for unfair dismissal at the Employment Tribunal.
-If I can help you, please call 01522 440512 for a free, no obligation, telephone consultation.
+If I can help you, just fill out a contact form, engage in a web chat, email firstname.lastname@example.org or call us on 01522 440512 for a free, no obligation, telephone consultation.
 Alternatively, for more information about unfair dismissal, please visit our website at https://lincslaw.co.uk/services/employees/resignation-dismissal-and-redundancy/unfair-dismissal/

 Specialist Employment Law Solicitor